lstipakov/lstipakov-ruuvi.github.io/src/content/guide/getting-started/contribute.md

 order: 5
 ---

-# How to contribute to Ruuvi's projects?
+# How to contribute to Ruuvi projects?
 Ruuvi products and projects are 100% open-source.
 You might find something you'd like changed, a feature you'd like implemented, or a bug you see a fix for.
 If so, you can create a pull request or an issue on one of our GitHub repositories.
 Travel to [GitHub](https://github.com/ruuvi) to see what we have!

 ## Our repositories